 Data Processing Grand Challenge

-During a nominal year of HL-LHC data taking, ATLAS and CMS together expect to take roughly one exabyte of RAW data.
+During a nominal year of HL-LHC data taking, ATLAS and CMS together expect to take close to one exabyte of RAW data.
 Both experiments intend to process each year’s worth of data as early as possible in the year after.
 A reasonable working assumption is thus that one exabyte of data across both experiments will have to be processed in 100 days, or roughly 10 PB/day, or 1 Tbit/sec.

 Analysis Grand Challenge

-- End-to-end analysis optimization including systematics on a realistically sized HL-LHC (∼200 TB) end-user analysis dataset + observed limit & reinterpretation afterburner
+- End-to-end analysis optimization including systematics on a realistically sized HL-LHC (∼200 TB) end-user analysis dataset

 The inclusion of differentiable programming, a relatively new concept in HEP, into the challenge carries some risks.
 We note however that it has the potential to move the field forward in several important ways:

-- Intellectual Leadership: It is a modern paradigm growing and abstracting from success of deep learning, and a more natural fit to HEP than replacing everything with machine learning.
+- Intellectual Leadership: It is a modern paradigm growing and abstracting from the success of deep learning, and a more natural fit to HEP than replacing everything with machine learning.

 - Increased Functionality: We will have more sensitive analyses.
 Differentiable analysis systems would accelerate and improve essentially all fitting / tuning / optimization tasks.
-It also facilitates propagation of uncertainty in a more powerful way and pave the way to hybrid systems that fuse traditional approaches and machine learning more seamlessly.
+It also facilitates propagation of uncertainty in a more powerful way and paves the way to hybrid systems that fuse traditional approaches and machine learning more seamlessly.